 You can adjust these PowerBlock dumbbells from 3 pounds up to 24 in 3-pound increments.
 But what sets these dumbbells apart is that they're more compact than other adjustable options, and the padded handles make them easy to grip.

-"The PowerBlocks are easy to adjust, they're durable and the square frame provides a solid base for push-ups and various plank row exercises," says Rob Sulaver, certified sports and conditioning specialist, founding trainer of Rumble and CEO of Bandana Training.
+"The PowerBlocks are easy to adjust, they're durable and the square frame provides a solid base for push-ups and various plank row exercises," says Rob Sulaver, CSCS, certified strength and conditioning specialist, founding trainer of Rumble and CEO of Bandana Training.